 Our biggest areas of work are our laundry, our dishes and our floors.
 So we’ve set up good systems for some of them – like keeping laundry baskets in each bedroom and washing when any one gets full.
-The floors are the hardest to keep up with, thanks to our menagerie of five cats and a large dog, but I try to vacuum at least once a week and to clean up spills when they happen, which is WAY quicker than mopping the floors in our above-average-sized house.
+The floors are the hardest to keep up with, thanks to our menagerie of four cats, but I try to vacuum at least once a week and to clean up spills when they happen, which is WAY quicker than mopping the floors in our above-average-sized house.

 Here are some of the resources that have helped us – OK, mostly me – keep up the house in a way that isn’t time-consuming, but leaves us ready for drop-in guests at almost any time.

-- First, I have to share that there are other guides in today’s “Ultimate Guide” series entirely devoted to this topic.
-I would highly encourage you to check out The Ultimate Guide to Housekeeping Habits on Habits for a Happy Home, as well as One Fun Mom’s Ultimate Guide to Keeping Your Home and Keeping Your Temper for a much more thorough list of resources than I can get into here.
+- First, I have to share that there are other “Ultimate Guide” posts entirely devoted to this topic.
+I would highly encourage you to check out The Ultimate Guide to Housekeeping Habits on HODGEPodge for a much more thorough list of resources than I can get into here.
 I will hit some of my highlights, though!

 - Tops on my list is Flylady, both her website as well as her book, “Sink Reflections.”
 I’ve been “flying” with Flylady, aka Marla Cilley, since probably 2001.
-I talk more about what this system meant for me when I discovered it in this post about the books that have influenced me the most, but the short version is that her system taught me to do one thing at a time, and to chip away for short, focused periods.
+Her system taught me to do one thing at a time, and to chip away for short, focused periods.
 I can’t take a full day to deep-clean my house.
 Not gonna happen.
-But I can take 15 minutes that I’d otherwise waste playing Facebook games and vacuum one floor of the house.
+But I can take 15 minutes that I’d otherwise waste playing phone games and vacuum one floor of the house.
 I can take 15 minutes and sort out a drawer full of junk that’s gotten hard to close – and so can you.

 - The other big items on my list of key “household” influencers are Adam Baker’s Man vs. Debt and Sell Your Crap.
-I actually work for Baker as his project manager (and writer!) when I originally wrote this post in 2012, but I’m not getting any money out of this.
-And, in fact, when I discovered MvD almost three years ago, I had no idea I’d someday live the dream of WORKING on it!
+I actually worked for Baker as his project manager (and writer!) when I originally wrote this post in 2012, but I’m not getting any money out of this.
+And, in fact, when I discovered MvD in 2010, I had no idea I’d someday live the dream of WORKING on it!
 At the time, I had a serious excess of stuff, and a matching serious excess of debt.
-We’re doing better on the “stuff” front, thanks to selling our crap, and we’re almost $30,000 paid down on what was at worst $90,000 in consumer debt, which I’m incredibly proud of.
+We’re doing better on the “stuff” front, thanks to selling our crap, and paid off more than $30,000 in consumer debt, which I’m incredibly proud of.
 Like with your physical house, getting your financial house in order is easier when you simplify.
 Paying off debt has freed up money, but more importantly, it’s freed up options.
 In 2012, I was able to change jobs when the opportunity arose to find one that was a better fit for our homeschooling lifestyle; here in 2020, financial flexibility means we can support our local restaurants with takeout dinners.

 I said I wasn’t going to go into too much detail in this area, but I do have one piece of assurance to offer you.
 As Flylady says, you can do anything for 15 minutes, and all I can say is, isn’t it worth a shot to see if you CAN make a difference in that amount of a time a day?
 What do you have to lose?